George Forbes (New Zealand politician): Second Forbes government

-To be Prime Minister, a Party leader must assure the Governor-General that the Party the person leads has the confidence of the House of Representatives to be government.
-Through-out his tenure as Prime Minister, Forbes’ United Party held only a minority of seats in the House of Representatives and, in that period, less seats than Gordon Coates’ Reform Party.
-His continuous tenure as Prime Minister, for five and a half years, in a minority Party, governing only with the hesitant support of Parties who were themselves sizable rivals for government, in combination with the extraordinary economic and social conditions of the Great Depression, was noteworthy.
+To be prime minister, a party leader must assure the governor-general that the party the person leads has the confidence of the House of Representatives to be government.
+Through-out his tenure as prime minister, Forbes' United Party held only a minority of seats in the House of Representatives and, in that period, less seats than Gordon Coates' Reform Party.
+His continuous tenure as prime minister, for five and a half years, in a minority party, governing only with the hesitant support of Parties who were themselves sizable rivals for government, in combination with the extraordinary economic and social conditions of the Great Depression, was noteworthy.

-Forbes was a Privy Counsellor.
-He was granted the Honorary Freedom of the City of London and the Honorary Freedom of the City of Edinburgh.
-He had an honorary Doctor of Laws (LL.D.) conferred on him by the University of Edinburgh and the Queen's University of Belfast.
-In 1935, Forbes was awarded the King George V Silver Jubilee Medal, and in 1937, he was awarded the King George VI Coronation Medal.
+In 1935, Forbes was awarded the King George V Silver Jubilee Medal, and later in 1937 he was awarded the King George VI Coronation Medal.